Suited Connectors: Top Tips For Winning More Often

 - If you overcall, it is possible another player will attempt to squeeze and steal the pot

-- If you do go to flop, hand ranges aren’t very well defined and then can cause some problems
+- If you do go to the flop, poker hands ranges aren’t very well defined and then can cause some problems

 The other issue is a bit more complex and hard to really figure out.
 If one player opens a hand and then there are three callers (including you), it is really hard to figure out where you are in the hand.
-You might end up in a scenario where your trips or your flush are actually the second best hand because someone else also overcalled with a fairly weak hand that still dominates your 6-7 suited.
+You might end up in a scenario where your trips or your flush are actually the second-best hands because someone else also overcalled with a fairly weak hand that still dominates your 6-7 suited.